On this page:

 Support

-Schools will be supported in managing their credit budgets and expenditure to ensure that, as far as possible, current year funds benefit current year students.
+The intention of this policy is to actively support funding appropriated from Parliament being spent on today’s students.
+Schools will be supported in managing their cash or credit budgets and expenditure to ensure that, as far as possible, current year funds benefit current students.

 Schools can see their surplus through budget management reports and can contact their Strategic Financial Management Advisor (SFMA) if they wish to seek support and advice on managing their credit budgets.
 Each SFMA is an experienced former principal with an established record leading school improvement supported by highly developed technical financial leadership skills.